 British Stuffiness: Emily Bennett from Molly's story fits this at first, and the trope is also mentioned by Molly's mother.

 But Not Too Black: The dolls of color in the Just Like You collection.
-The Asian one looks like a pale white girl with black hair and "almond" eyes, the company added several new dark skin models in 2010 (some even with the new Sonali mold), and the tan dolls are all racially ambiguous.
-They recently toned down the "textured" hair of the black dolls so the hair is less "natural" and more like chemically straightened hair, and the dark skin tone has gotten noticeably lighter.
-Some people will even purchase the Just Like You #26 doll and put her in Addy's clothes.
+The first Asian one, #4, looks like a pale white girl with black hair and "almond" eyes, the company added several new dark skin models in 2010 (some even with the new Sonali mold), and the tan dolls are all racially ambiguous.
+They later toned down the "textured" hair of the black dolls so the hair is less "natural" and more like chemically straightened hair, and the dark skin tone has gotten noticeably lighter.
+Some people will even purchase the MAG #26 doll and put her in Addy's clothes.

 In an interesting subversion, the Sonali doll actually has darker skin than the original character.